Note- I wrote this college essay in July of 2011. All links and references may not be relevant.

 “Factory Farms” is a slang term that refers to Concentrated Animal Feeding Operations farms (CAFO) or Industrial Farm Animal Production (IFAP).
 One of the qualifications of a CAFO farm is that the factory houses up to 125,000 animals.
 The intent of CAFO farms is to produce the highest amount of food at low cost (Farm Forward).
 Under the 125,000 livestock qualification, giant farms like Perdue Farms Inc, Tyson’s Foods, or Lopez Foods would be considered CAFOs.
 Sanders farm is another CAFO farm.
 Sanders Farm supplies SYSCO (a major food redistribution company) with chicken.
 In a study by the Commission on Industrial Farm Animal Production, 2% of the national average income is spent on meat, whereas 4.5 % was spent during the 1970’s (The Pew Charitable Trust and Johns Hopkins Bloomberg School of Public Health).
 Americans are spending less for food.
 How can meat be cheaper for the financial needs of the country?
 Factory Farms can reduce the amount of space to hold animals and reduce the amount of care for livestock.

 Factory Farms force overgrowth of muscle tissue in the 9 billion “broiler” chickens with the use of chemicals.
 The chemically injected chickens develop issues such as severe lameness to gastrointestinal and blood diseases as well as respiratory infections.
 Furthermore, chickens are exposed to toxic ammonia fumes from their own waste by being crowded with thousands of other birds.
 Hens are debunked and crammed into cages 8 or 9 at a time.
 Cows are fattened for slaughter while standing among their own waste and mud.
-Livestock constitutes 18 percent of the world’s greenhouse gas emissions.
-Factory farms use various pesticides, antibiotics, and chemicals found in wells and streams in the U.S. (Kennel).
+Livestock constitutes for 18 percent of the world’s greenhouse gas emissions.
+Factory farms use various pesticides, antibiotics and chemicals, some of which have been found in wells and streams in the U.S. (Kennel).

 As of 2008, America’s workforce numbered 16.6 million.
 There are over 7.7 million jobs in food and beverage serving.
 2,701,700 of these jobs are in the fast food industry with an estimate of 3,096,000 by 2018(United States Department of Labor).
 The Bureau of Labor Statistics also stated that in 2008 17% of Americans were employed by QSRs.
 Within 17% of the QSR workforce, five of the largest employers were Subway, McDonalds, Starbucks, Pizza Hut and Burger King.
 Fast Food industry provides both jobs and inexpensive food (Elsenpeter).